January 19, 2025

 Training Your Pothos

-• Encourage trailing vines to climb walls or furniture using adhesive hooks or command strips.
+• Encourage the vines to climb up your walls or furniture using hooks or command strips.

 Creating a Bushier Plant

-• Regularly pinch or cut back long vines to encourage side shoots.
+• Regularly pinch or cut any longer vines so your pothos grows side shoots.

-• Rotate the pot every couple of weeks to ensure even growth.
+• Rotate the pot every couple of weeks so you get even growth.

 DIY Pothos Wall

-• Create a lush, green wall by arranging multiple pots of pothos on shelves or a mounted grid.
+• Create a wall of green and nature by arranging multiple pots of pothos on some shelves or a grid.

-• Train vines to overlap for a cascading effect.
+• Train vines to overlap each other for a cascading effect.

 • Boosting Growth